oneinfra/oneinfra/docs/DESIGN.md

     located networking-wise with respect to control plane components (e.g. workers behind several NAT levels), or among them
   * CNI overlay will be set on top of the VPN tunnel
-* Provide both a CLI and a set of controllers (TODO) to drive the reconciliation process
+* Provide both a CLI and a set of controllers to drive the reconciliation process
-  * Both CLI and these set of controllers should rely on the same API's (custom resources) to drive the reconciliation process
+  * Both CLI and these set of controllers should rely on the same API's (custom resources).
+CLI will read this information from within the local FS (or stdin), whereas controllers will read this information from resources sitting on your management Kubernetes cluster.
 * Operating System agnostic

 # Non-goals